rolandleth/LTHPasscodeViewController/README.md

 ![Screenshot](http://rolandleth.com/assets/ios7-style-passcode/screenshot.png)   ![Screenshot](http://rolandleth.com/assets/ios7-style-passcode/change-passcode-screenshot.png)

+# Apps using this control
+If you're using this control, I'd love hearing from you!

 # License
 Licensed under MIT.
-If you'd like, or need, a license without attribution, don't hesitate to [contact me](mailto:roland@rolandleth.com).
+If you'd like (or need) a license without attribution, don't hesitate to [contact me](mailto:roland@rolandleth.com).